yrmo/cudagrad/README.md

 !pip install cudagrad
 ```

-Distributed as:

 - A source distribution, requiring several build tools to be available at installation time:
-    - `c++` (or `cl` on Windows)
+    - `c++`
-        - For Windows, install the 'MSVC VS x64/x86 build tools' to ensure [CUDA compatibility on Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/) and use the 'x64 Native Tools Command Prompt' during source builds
+    - `nvcc`
     - `cmake`
-    - `nvcc`

 - A pre-built binary wheel distribution, targeting only the Kaggle environment:
     - Kaggle Python: [Kaggle notebook](https://www.kaggle.com/code/yrmoore/cudagrad-0-2-8-whl)
     - Kaggle Python with GPU (NVIDIA P100): [Kaggle notebook](https://www.kaggle.com/code/yrmoore/cudagrad-0-2-8-gpu-whl)

+## Installing on Windows from source

+- Install the 'MSVC VS x64/x86 build tools' to ensure [CUDA compatibility on Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/) and use the 'x64 Native Tools Command Prompt' during source builds
+- If CMake cannot find CUDA (`No CUDA toolset found.`), see this [NVlabs issue](https://github.com/NVlabs/tiny-cuda-nn/issues/164) and copy the four 'MSBuildExtensions' to the appropriate 'BuildCustomizations' folder for your Visual Studio installation.

 # Examples